stefanbro/flask-todo/README.md

 > NOTE: THE APP IS STILL IN DEVELOPMENT AND NOT WORKING PROPETLY, PLEASE WAIT UNTIL
 >THIS MESSAGE IS REMOVED BEFORE USING IT.

+> Currently it needs registration implemented, and updated security and validation.

 It's very simple, did it to practice my skill.
 It's a good thing to study if you are a beginner wanting to learn flask.
 You may not use this code commercially before contacting me (as if someone would use it).

 ### Version